10 Team Dynamics of High-Performance Teams

 5.)
 Develop a method to determine how your team will reach agreement

 Every day people make decisions quickly – from what to wear to what to have for breakfast – individuals use rational and irrational methods to make decisions.
-However, when two or more people (any team or committee) attempt to make the simplest decision without agreement, chaos results.
+However, when two or more people (any team or committee) attempt to make the simplest decision without an agreement, chaos results.

 6.)
 Establish ground rules for meetings